Good to know about prices

 - Airplay is supported

-- Also possible to use UPNP\DLNA for streaming (for example Windows Media Player, TV's or home movie systems)
+- Also possible to use UPnP for streaming

 Four speaker terminal posts for left and right channels.